kwhaley/Kara_Portfolio/case-studies/volunteer-reservation-brownhoist.md

 The Brownhoist required an efficient system to handle multiple administrative tasks, from reservations to volunteer management, which were previously managed manually.

 ### Duration
-The project spanned several months, from initial development to full deployment.
+The project spanned several months, from initial development in November 2023 to full deployment in January 2024.

 ### Role
 As the Automation System Developer, I led the development and implementation of the system, collaborating with stakeholders to ensure all requirements were met.